 The social, emotional, and academic concerns that occur occasionally in everyone's life can generate challenges, conflicts and questions.
 Such concerns can make it difficult for a person to function in a satisfying and successful manner.
 Common student concerns presented in counseling include:

 - Problems Adjusting to a Military College

 - Relationship Issues

 - Anger and Irritability

 The Citadel Counseling Center provides an atmosphere where personal concerns of any type can be examined and discussed freely and confidentially.
 Such an environment increases the likelihood that problems and conflicts will be resolved.

-Faculty and staff who would like to encourage a student to seek counseling are referred to the website link titled, "Faculty/Staff Information".
+Faculty and staff who would like to encourage a student to seek counseling are referred to the link - Referring a Distressed Student - Information for Faculty/Staff.

 Many students experience some type of difficulty in their academic work.
 This may involve problems in concentration or motivation, test anxiety, or other difficulties.
 Through professional counseling, students can understand some of the reasons for their difficulties and learn to overcome them.

-Students are also encouraged to seek academic assistance from the Academic Support Center, located in Thompson Hall.
-The Academic Support Center offers individual and group academic assistance to undergraduate students, graduate students, and students with disabilities.
+Students are also encouraged to seek academic assistance from the Student Success Center, located in Thompson Hall.
+The Student Success Center offers individual and group academic assistance to undergraduate students, graduate students, and students with disabilities.
 Academic assistance includes academic advising, learning strategies, tutoring, study skills, and organizational skills.
-The Academic Support Center may be contacted at 843-953-5305.
+The Student Success Center may be contacted at 843-953-5305.